 - Nueva School (San Francisco) – noted for inquiry-based interdisciplinary studies, constructivist project-based learning and its pioneering work in social emotional learning and design thinking

 - Evangelische Schule (Berlin) builds on the AGENDA 21 equitable pillars - learning to acquire knowledge; learning to live together; earning to act; learning sustainability

-Learning needs to be connected to and inspired by where we are – in a physical, emotional, interpersonal and intra-personal sense.
-Participatory action research, ethnographic and autoethnographic studies, field work, and stewardship projects are all ways that Learnlife learners will be immersed in rich, place-based experiences.
+Learning needs to be connected to and inspired by where we are, which then results in place-based learning – in a physical, emotional, interpersonal and intra-personal sense.
+Participatory action research, ethnographic and auto-ethnographic studies, fieldwork, and stewardship projects are all ways that Learnlife learners will be immersed in rich, place-based learning experiences.